Trunk Showcase

 Saratoga Trunk

-circa 1880
+circa 1885

 Many of these unusual trunks are illustrated in early catalogs, copies available for sale on the Research page.

-Bureau Trunk circa 1870
+Bureau Trunk circa 1890

 Exceptional Jenny Lind Trunk, Ca. 1860

 This fabulous Jenny Lind trunk with graceful curves, from the 1860s period still has it's original tray and inner lid compartment with leather pocket, over 50 large brass "buttons", brass lock, and is in wonderful restored condition.
 This is a 6 band trunk, which is rare to find, but has even more to offer, including the original folk art paper design work on the tray and top section! (see pictures).
 The brass buttons are all original and all metal trim and hardware are original.
 The dark wood (color of cherry or walnut) has been carefully refinished with a satin tung oil finish.
 Leather handles have been replaced like the originals.
 The bottom is in excellent condition and with the original small rollers.
 The interior has been relined with nice fabric to coordinate with the folk art paper designs.
 The trunk measures 27" wide by 16" tall by 16" deep.
 The thick hardwood trunk has no cracks or replaced wood!
 The lock is original but no key is available.
 The inner lid storage compartment had a fold down door, with the original red leather keepsake pocket on it.
-This is truly an exceptional and rare trunk, a real collector's item
+This is truly an exceptional and rare trunk, a real collector's item.

 Trunk Showcase | History & Styles | Research | Shipping & Info | Guestbook-Forum | Order Now